 Lauren Register is an experienced Licensed Mental Health Counselor (LMHC).
 Lauren is a culturally competent and LGBTQ+ friendly counselor who has dedicated her life to helping others through therapy and empowerment.
 Lauren works with children, teens, and adults as well as a parents and caregivers.
 Lauren has worked with a myriad of mental health concerns in both outpatient and inpatient settings; of particular interest are obsessive-compulsive related, anxiety, depressive disorders, gender dysphoria, adjustment disorder, trauma and grief.
 Further, she is well versed in a variety of therapeutic approaches that include solution-focused, cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), person-centered, motivation interviewing, and play therapy.
 No matter the therapeutic approach, Lauren is committed to helping clients finds their inner strength.

-David Casey has a M.Ed. in Mental Health Counseling and has been a Licensed School Social Worker/School Adjustment Counselor and a Licensed Guidance Counselor since 2001.
+David Casey is a Licensed Mental Health Counselor and has been a Licensed School Social Worker/School Adjustment Counselor and a Licensed Guidance Counselor since 2001.
 David has been working in the Human Service Field for 25 years and has been working in the public and private school system for the past 20 years.
-David has experience working in various settings such as residential schools where he designed recreational programs, deescalated crisis situations, and processed life situations with clients in semi-locked dormitory settings for adolescents involved with the judicial system; worked as part of a Trauma Team providing outpatient mental health services and assisted under priviledged children and families encouraging growth, self-sufficiency, and advocated for individuals to lead productive lives.
+David has experience working in various settings such as residential schools where he designed recreational programs, deescalated crisis situations, and processed life situations with clients in semi-locked dormitory settings for adolescents involved with the judicial system; worked as part of a Trauma Team providing outpatient mental health services and assisted under privileged children and families encouraging growth, self-sufficiency, and advocated for individuals to lead productive lives.
 David has experience counseling inner city high school students with severe emotional issues throughout Boston, and implemented behavior management programs and techniques.
 In addition, he has extensive experience counseling adults with traumatic brain injuries with focus on adjustment to disability and daily stressors as well as providing functional assistance in the home, vocational and community settings.
 David is caring, empathetic and is skilled at developing therapeutic relationships quickly and naturally.
 He prides himself on facilitating his sessions in a very calming manner that helps to keep his clients feeling comfortable and valued.
 David specializes in working with clients with trauma, depression, anxiety, anger, and oppositional defiant disorder and the therapeutic approach that he most frequently practices is Cognitive Behavioral Therapy (CBT).

 Danielle Mann is a Licensed Mental Health Clinician (LMHC) who has been in the field for 7 years and received her Masters in Clinical Mental Health Counseling from Bay Path University.
 She has worked with the LGBTQ+ community, refugees, parolees, children, teens, adults, family and couples.
 She has experience in treating clients with substance use issues, gambling addiction, trauma, depression, anxiety, ADHD, gender dysphoria, executive functions issues and other mental health concerns.
 She utilizes a variety of interventions a few examples are mindfulness, motivational interviewing, cognitive behavioral therapy (CBT), talk therapy and psychoeducation.
 Danielle is caring, empathetic and compassionate while offering a judgment free environment to her clients.